 Ceramics students organized and ran the entire Empty Bowls event.
 In two hours, the students raised $1,347, which they donated to the Summer Meals for Kids program.
 Summer Meals for Kids is a joint venture between Foodlink and the City of Rochester, which provides breakfast and lunch to Rochester city students when school is not in session.
 The donation will go toward the expansion of Foodlink’s mobile Summer Meals for Kids, which will provide 5,000 meals this summer.
 You can also click here to see WROC cover this event as part of its Honor Roll.

 In collaboration with several of their corporate and collegiate partners, the Lower School STEM teachers have developed and launched a comprehensive, Elementary Optics Program.
 Integrating the use of high-end components, students complete real-world optics labs, program digital and analog LEDs on microcontrollers, and so much more!

-Posted in: Fifth Grade, First Grade, Fourth Grade, Highlights, Kid Kudos, Kindergarten, Lower School, Second Grade, Third Grade
+Posted in: Centers for Impact, Fifth Grade, First Grade, Fourth Grade, Highlights, Invent, Kid Kudos, Kindergarten, Lower School, Second Grade, Third Grade

 We are delighted to share that the 32 members of the Class of 2017 will attend colleges and universities in 10 different states, the District of Columbia, Scotland, and England!
 Our seniors’ academic and artistic achievements were recognized with over $2.4 million in merit-based scholarships and invitations into honors and special programs.
 Click here to see a list of their plans for next year.